 - An shared cycling and walking path has been proposed between Hobart Airport and the first causeway.

 This study has recommended a shared pathway along the Tasman Highway between Mornington and the Tasman Bridge, and between Warrane Primary School and TasTAFE, and on-road cycleways along Riawena Road, Bastick Street, Bligh Street, and Gordons Hill Road between Bligh St and Toogood Drive.

 Takes in the Domain Highway, Brooker Highway and Tasman Highway around the Queens Domain.
 Consultation has occurred and consultants are now formulating options.
 There is potential here to provide safer connections to the Queens Domain for bike riders and a shared path along the Brooker Highway.

-Consultation is underway on this project, which must include provision for cycling needs at the interesection as it is part of the popular Commando loop ride.
+This project includes provision for cycling needs at the intersection as it is part of the popular Commando loop ride.

 The Lyell is a popular leg for cycling tourists taking in the west coast.
 Shoulder sealing is being done to improve safety for motor vehicles but it will improve space available for comfortable riding.

 Options are being worked on to add a fifth lane to the Southern Outlet for buses and emergency services.
 Consultation happened in 2018 but not mention was made of adding a cycling option to the outlet.

 This is a collection of projects designed to make the road easier to drive on but no mention is made of the fact it’s the most popular tourist riding location as well.
 We’d expect any road widening to seal shoulders to give touring cyclists a more comfortable space.

 Shoulders along sections of Richmond Rd are being sealed which will benefit riders, as Richmond Rd is a popular cycling route, although the surface will be spray sealed rather than asphalted which can leave chips in the shoulder.
 Once all the sealing is done the department will review the speed limit.